-Veterinary Medicine placements
+Veterinary medicine placements

-We're one of the first UK universities to offer placements in Year One on our BVMS course.
+We're one of the first UK universities to offer placements in Year 1 on our BVMS course.
 They're an excellent way to gain the real-world skills and experience you'll need to become a vet.

 Placement types

-Veterinary Medicine placement gallery01 / 06
+Veterinary medicine placement gallery01 / 06

 Useful links